bioexcel/qmmm_bpg/docs/overview/overview.rst

 ----------------------------------

-Before running a QMMM simulation in CP2K it is recommended to try and run a simple single energy MM calculation in CP2K.
-This will verify that the input forcefield and coordinates are set up correctly and compatible with CP2K before attempting to add more complicated QMMM parameters.
+Before running a QM/MM simulation in CP2K it is recommended to try and run a simple single energy MM calculation in CP2K.
+This will verify that the input forcefield and coordinates are set up correctly and compatible with CP2K before attempting to add more complicated QM/MM parameters.
 The MM calculation should be fast to run and if the calculation finishes without error and the energy is sensible then it is a good indicator that the system has been prepared correctly for CP2K.